giznoise/Arduino-ESP8266-RGB-Web-Server/README.md

 To get the best effects (especially in candle mode) wrap the strip around a tube approx. 1.5 inches dia. to form a cylinder of light.
 Place this in an opaque container to obfuscate the individual LED's to give an overall 'glow'.

-This ensurea that the rainbow mode is effective and also the candle mode appears to be a small tea light or candle at the bottom of the container.
+This ensures that the rainbow mode is effective and also the candle mode appears to be a small tea light or candle at the bottom of the container.

 Implements the following: